IDontReallyCode/OptionsBacktesting/README.md

 2. Tell the `Dealer` execute orders.
    - The `Dealer` has a list of waiting `Order`s.
    - The `Dealer` loops through all waiting orders and tries to execute them.
-     - The `Dealer` will play the role of the clients broker here and verify that the account can execute the order
+     - The `Dealer` will play the role of the clients' broker here and verify that the account can execute the order
        - So, it will check that there is enough capital and  get the margin [TODO]
      - If an `Order` is executed, it is removed from the queue, and a `Trade` is created
      - If and `Order` is canceled because of lack of capital or margin, a feedback is sent to the strategy [TODO]